 Situated in a terraced landscape, the campus’s Research Centre hosts circular workspaces organised around a central meeting place, which allows for ease of communication among researchers.
 The building’s unorthodox design creates a striking presence within the landscape and, in a way comparable to how sculpture defines space, frames the public terraces cascading out from beneath it.

-The Meles Zenawi Foundation Library is designed as an ascending and expanding spiral, a shape that gestures to the Library’s potential for growth as well as to the permanent growth potential of human knowledge.
+The Meles Zenawi Foundation Library is designed as an ascending and expanding spiral, a shape that gestures to the Library’s potential for growth as well as to the constant growth potential of human knowledge.
 The spiralling floor is sectioned into alternating collection and reading spaces; calmer zones are contrasted with common areas for exchange that are afforded by the spiral staircase at the centre of the structure.
 The central spiral, with sunlight from above lighting the space, offers a variety of seating and reading arrangements.
 While the closed, solid exterior suggests the introverted nature of the building’s use for reading and study, a patio at the upper end of the spiral provides an expansive panorama and space for outdoor recreation.

 Client: Meles Zenawi Foundation